What to visit in London?

 The ceremony starts at 10.45 am.
 It runs almost every day in summer and other months every second day – check the schedule here.
 It is recommended to come at least 30 minutes earlier as it gets very crowded later.
 Then you will need to squeeze yourself and push through the crowd to see anything.

-Be ready that everyone is excited to see it so it can be challenging to find the right spot.
-Especially, when you are a passionate photographer like me, it might be tricky to find a good spot.
+Be ready that everyone is excited to see these guards so it can be challenging to find the right spot.
+Especially, if you are a passionate photographer like me, it might be tricky to find a good spot to take a good photo.
 Check these red-dressed guys and stay there for the whole process to see them walking out of the gate through the park.
-You will be able to see them very close if you walk to the park.
+You will be able to see the guards very close if you walk to the Buckingham Park.

 A theatre district surrounded by cafes with delicious croissants located near the famous Trafalgar Square.
 This location offers a lovely walk surrounded by red telephone boxes that creates the beauty of London.

 It is fascinating how these old-style telephone boxes still remained and created the traditional charm.
-If you like art, visit the National Gallery near Trafalgar Square, which is nearby and the entrance is free.
+If you like art, visit the National Gallery near Trafalgar Square, which is nearby.
+The entrance is free.

 Big Ben + The House of Parliament

-Big Ben is the icon of London but did you know that now is under construction until 2020?
-Pretty long!
-However, why not still check the surrounding?
+Big Ben is the icon of London but did you know that it was under construction until 2020?
+The time I visited London was unfortunatelly during this reconstruction.
+Check also the surrounding.
 Head to the House of the Parliament and then walk across the Westminster Bridge.

-If you walk there at sunset, you can notice the Tower Bridge with an incredible purple colour behind.
-It is really worth planning your time to see it.
+If you walk along the river in sunset time, you can notice the Tower Bridge with an incredible purple colour behind.
+It is really worth to plan walking around this time.
 Incredibly magical!

 Walk on the Tower Bridge, check the Tower of London

 The Tower Bridge which lies on Thames River, is spectacular with its architecture.
-It creates the icon of London.
-You can chill out on the grass or explore restaurants and cafes along the river.
+It is one of the most iconic parts of London.
+Enjoy this panaramatic view and chill out on the grass or explore restaurants and cafes along the river.

 You can walk there from Regent Park which is a small park for recharging your energy as well.
 Be ready that the walk from Regent Park to Little Venice takes around 30 min and can be challenging with the buses there.